stomarver/imator-trashbin/README.md

-## Useful links and resources for Mine-Imator
+## Useful links and files for Mine-Imator.

 |     Links     |     Rate      |
 | ------------- | ------------- |